 If you become ill or injured and you can't take care of your own finances, someone else must step in to help.
 With a financial power of attorney, you name a trusted person to pay bills, make bank deposits, watch over investments, collect insurance or government benefits, and handle other money matters on your behalf.
 Without this important document, your loved ones will have to go to court to get authority over your financial affairs.

-In West Virginia, the person you name to make decisions for you is called your attorney-in-fact.
-Any competent adult can serve as your attorney-in-fact; the person most definitely doesn't have to be a lawyer.
+In West Virginia, the person you name to make decisions for you is called your agent.
+Any competent adult can serve as your agent; the person most definitely doesn't have to be a lawyer.
 Honesty, common sense, and dependability should be the most important factors in your decision.
 It's also wise to choose someone who lives nearby—this will make it easier to take care of practical tasks.